History of rail transport in Poland: Warsaw and Bydgoszcz Railway

 Also in 1862, the last standard gauge main railway line in Russian Poland was opened between Łowicz (at a branch of the Warsaw and Vienna Line) to Aleksandrów Kujawski near the Prussian border.
 It was the Russian part of the Warsaw and Bydgoszcz Railway, the first direct connection between Warsaw and the Prussian ruled parts of old Poland.

 Warsaw-Terespol Railway

 In 1866, the direct railway form Moscow to Warsaw via Brest was finished.

 Iwanogrodzko–Dąbrowska Railway

 Later, another wide gauge railway track was added: the Iwanogrodzko–Dąbrowska Railway from Dęblin via Radom–Bzin (now Skarżysko-Kamienna)–Kielce–Tunnel to Dąbrowa (now Dąbrowa Górnicza Strzemieszyce) and from Ostrowiec Świętokrzyski to Łódź via Bzin–Tomaszów Mazowiecki–Koluszki.
-This caused a temporary decrease of cargo transport (mainly coal) on the Warszawa–Vienna Railway.
+This caused a temporary decrease of cargo transport (mainly coal) on the Warsaw–Vienna Railway.
 The Russian General Staff confirmed the exclusive production of wide gauge equipment in the territory of Russia.